Gold Hits Record High As Equities Weaken - UrduPoint

 Gold Hits Record High As Equities Weaken

-The precious metal, seen as a haven investment, reached an all-time pinnacle at $2,135.39 an ounce.
+The precious metal, seen as a safe haven investment, reached an all-time pinnacle at $2,135.39 an ounce.

 The dollar was also firmer on Monday.